ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Creating a New Session

-As Http3Transport sessions are established over HTTP/3, they are identified using the `https` URI scheme {{!RFC7230}}.
+As WebTransport sessions are established over HTTP/3, they are identified using the `https` URI scheme {{!RFC7230}}.

-In order to create a new Http3Transport session, a client can send an HTTP CONNECT request.
+In order to create a new WebTransport session, a client can send an HTTP CONNECT request.
 The `:protocol` pseudo-header field MUST be set to `webtransport`.
 The `:scheme` field MUST be `https`.
 Both the `:authority` and the `:path` value MUST be set; those fields indicate the desired WebTransport